guigrpa/giu/README.md

 **scrollIntoView()**

-Scrolls the node's ancestors so that a node is fully visible in the browser window (or at least most of it, if it is too large).
+Scrolls the node's ancestors as needed in order to make a node fully visible in the browser window (or at least most of it, if it is too large).
-Implemented as a recursive algorithm that is first run for vertical scrolling, then in the horizontal direction.
+Implemented as a recursive algorithm that is first run vertically and then horizontally.

 * **node** *object?*: DOM node
 * **options** *object? = {}*: the following options are allowed: